GIRLS’ POWER INITIATIVE (GPI)

 Upholding Feminist Ideology

-To bring to our work knowledge, attitude, behavior and practices that reflect and promote equality and social justice.
+To bring to our work knowledge, attitude, behaviour and practices that reflect and promote equality and social justice.

 Equal Opportunities For All